sVerentsov/Circuit-Checker-Factorio/README.md

 # Circuit Checker

-This is mod for Factorio.
+This is a mod for Factorio.

 This mod helps in troubleshooting your circuit networks.
 Adds shortcut (Alt-C by default) to find possible flaws in circuit.
 Finds unmatched inputs, unused outputs, missed wire connections.